The Fine Art of Robotic Surgery

 By John Lyons, M.D.

 Robotic surgery is when a surgeon uses an advanced tool with robotic arms to perform surgery.
 Although we call the device a “robot,” it’s completely controlled by the surgeon and is not self-sufficient.
-Robotic surgery is a more advanced surgery than what we call “open surgery,” or the traditional surgery we use to make larger incisions.
+Robotic surgery is a more advanced surgery than what we call “open surgery,” the traditional surgery we use to make larger incisions.

 Dr. John M. Lyons, III, a surgical oncologist, serves as chair of the Cancer Center’s Hepatobiliary/Upper GI and the Skin and Soft Tissue Multidisciplinary Care Teams.
 He was trained at Memorial Sloan Kettering Cancer Center.